Strategy & Marketing Support for Shopify Partners

 If you’re a soloist running a Shopify agency, it might look something like:

-Each one has a slightly different reason to pay attention to you.
+Each one has a slightly different reason to pay attention to what you have to say.

 Three is enough to give you range without overthinking it.
-It also stops you falling into the trap of trying to say the same thing to the same people every week — which is where most people get bored and give up.
+It also stops you falling into the trap of saying the same thing to the same people every week — which is how many people get bored and give up.

 Once you’ve got your three, start noting down ideas under each.
 You don’t need a big content plan or a Notion dashboard with colour-coded tags (I’ll admit, it’s tempting).
-You just need somewhere to capture ideas when they show up.
+You just need somewhere to capture ideas when they land.

 For example:

 You’re not trying to be groundbreaking here.
-You’re just turning what’s already happening in your world into something shareable.
-The goal is simple — stay top of mind and show you know your stuff.
+You’re turning what’s already happening in your world into something shareable.
+The goal is simple — stay top of mind, show you know your stuff and build trust with the reader.

-One place to create.
-One place to reuse.
+So where should you publish?
+Pick one place to post and one place to reuse.
 That’s it.

 I’d always start with email.
-It’s the only channel you can properly own these days, and you don’t need a big list to get started.
+It’s the only channel you can really own these days, and you don’t need a big list to get started.
 If you’ve worked with people before, they’re a perfectly good place to start.
-In fact, they’re better than a big anonymous audience.
+In fact, they’re better than a big anonymous audience because they already have a deeper relationship with you.

-It also forces you to write like a person, not a brand.
-There’s nowhere to hide in email.
-No algorithm to blame.
+Email also forces you to write like a person, not a brand.
+There’s nowhere to hide and no algorithm to blame.
 It either connects or it doesn’t.
-Keep it simple, short and write like you speak.
+Keep it simple, keep it short and write like you speak.

 That’s more than enough.
 You’re not writing an essay.
 You’re writing a note to people who already know you (or are getting to know you).

-Then take bits of that and reuse them on LinkedIn.
-You’ve already done the thinking.
-You’re just reshaping it slightly.
+Then take distinct elements of your email and reuse them on LinkedIn.
+You’ve already done the thinking, so now you’re just reshaping it slightly.

-Maybe consider changing the opening line, adding a bit more context or expanding slightly on one idea.
+Change the opening line, add a bit more context or expand on one idea.
 That’s it.

-Two emails a month is easily half a dozen posts without trying too hard.
-And more importantly, it doesn’t feel like you’re constantly starting from scratch every time you open up LinkedIn ready to post.
+Two emails a month can easily become half a dozen LinkedIn posts without trying too hard.
+More importantly, it stops you feeling like you’re starting from scratch every time you open up your browser to post.
+As an added bonus, you can do them all in one go and schedule them.

 Finally — what do you want someone to do after reading?
 Make it obvious, and make it easy.
 So to continue our example: